jmccune/dxref-frontend/app/core/model/meta/_object-spec.md

 	editable: true | false | <FnSpec>            // Defaults to true
 	displayable:  true | false | <FnSpec>		 // Defaults to true (except for ID type-- which defaults to false)

-	collectionType: <FieldType> | <FnSpec> 	 // An element or a function that validates each element
+	collectionElementType: <FieldType> | <FnSpec> 	 // An element or a function that validates each element

 	--- OPTIONAL ---